dskinnion/vscode-settings/README.md

 * In the Extensions Pane, there now should be 22+ extensions in your Workspace Recommendations.
 * Click the cloud icon ("Install Workspace Recommended Extensions").
 * Congrats!
 Our recommended extensions should all be installed.

+### Installing our Recommended Keyboard Shortcuts:
+* Select the Settings icon in the bottom-left corner of VSCode.
+* Select

 If you **have** used VSCode before, this process will be a little different:
 * list here.